tinacms/rfcs/0012-separate-cms-context-from-ui-provider.md

 ### The TinaCMSProvider

-The TinaCMSProvider will take responsibility for holding the instance of the CMS in context, and is the `useCMS` hook will fetch context.
+The TinaCMSProvider will take responsibility for holding the instance of the CMS in context, and is what the `useCMS` hook will fetch context under the hood.
 This can wrap the entire React app while having almost 0 impact on bundle size:

 ```